harshkhetan/Certificate-Management/README.md

 ## **Future Scope**
 >Below are some of the highlights:

-* Expand it to multiple issuers.
-All the issuers/ recipients register themselves to the system.
 * The profile details of the users are stored on IPFS, identified by some unique hash, which is stored in the blockchain.
 * A feature of revoking a certificate can be added which can also be used for time-valid certificates.
 * A system of privilege-based access to certificate can be implemented, where only the allowed users can access the certificates.